Green Line (Calgary): Funding and alignment changes

 The changes also brought the line to the surface between 9 Avenue N and 16 Avenue N, running along the two centre lanes of Centre Street in a dedicated right of way.
-The Green Line north of 16 Avenue N has been planned as a surface running train since the city’s 2017 recommendations.
+The Green Line north of 16 Avenue N has been planned as a surface running train since the city's 2017 recommendations.
 The changes also included the addition of 9 Avenue N station in Crescent Heights, increasing the number of stations in stage one of construction to 15, and bringing the total number of stations to 29.
-2 Avenue SW station and 4 Street SE station were moved from being at-grade to underground and the Beltline section of the line was moved one block north to run under 11 Avenue South, rather than under 12 Avenue South as initially recommended.
+Eau Claire station and 4 Street SE station were moved from being at-grade to underground and the Beltline section of the line was moved one block north to run under 11 Avenue South, rather than under 12 Avenue S as initially recommended.

 The plan for a tunnel under the intersection of Barlow Trail and 114 Avenue SE was scrapped in favour of an elevated guideway over the intersection, and the park and ride at Shepard station was revised from a parkade to a surface parking lot.

+On July 30, 2024, the city decided on changes to the Phase 1 alignment to address the impact of cost overruns.
+The revised Phase 1 alignment runs from Eau Claire but terminates at Lynnwood/Millican instead of Shepard.
+The new alignment also moves 4 Street SE from underground to at-grade to better integrate with planned future passenger rail and the planned "Grand Central Station", and moves the Maintenance and Storage Facility to Highfield Station instead of Shepard.
+The change also includes the deferral of Centre Street S to a future phase in order to minimize cost overruns.